SkyhawkAnalytics/Mobile-SDK-Handbook/MobileSDK_Handbook.md

 ### Phanton 3 Advanced & Professional

 1. The Phantom 3 Professional supports up to 4K, 30fps video recording, while the Phantom 3 Advanced only supports up to 1080p, 30fps.

 2. Supports channel selection and live stream settings, Max Transmission Distance: 2000m.
-3. The Phanton 3 Series cameras have gimbals capable of 3 axis rotation.

 ### Inspire 1